Sonic Adventure: Reception

 Some critics compared Sonic Adventure to Super Mario 64—Nintendo's "groundbreaking" 1996 game that propelled the Nintendo 64 and the 3D platform genre.
 Edge said Sonic Adventure was a worthy rival to Super Mario 64, but AllGame wrote that Sonic Adventure was not as ambitious and that those looking for exploration would be disappointed with its linear gameplay.
 They compared it to the similarly linear Crash Bandicoot but felt Sonic Adventure was more confined.
 Still, they praised the gameplay as varied and said its replay value was strong.
-Game journalists Rusel DeMaria and Johnny L. Wilson retrospectively wrote Sonic Adventure was not as strong as Super Mario 64 and "failed to catch on with players in nearly the way that [Mario] had done", though it had fascinating features, such as "the use of the Tamagotchi-like memory card to incubate eggs for little pet creatures" and "some good action segments".
+The journalists Rusel DeMaria and Johnny L. Wilson retrospectively wrote Sonic Adventure was not as strong as Super Mario 64 and "failed to catch on with players in nearly the way that [Mario] had done", though it had fascinating features, such as "the use of the Tamagotchi-like memory card to incubate eggs for little pet creatures" and "some good action segments".

 The camera system and glitches were criticized by many reviewers.
 IGN called the camera "incredibly" frustrating and inconsistent, and GameSpot noted it caused problems with collision detection.
 Edge complained the camera sometimes goes behind walls.
 Authors from GamesRadar retrospectively wrote that Sonic Adventure was "horrendously buggy", singling out falling through floors and getting stuck, but also said the sheer amount of content made up for this.

 GameSpot thought Sonic Adventure redefined the possibilities of the platform genre, and according to CVG, "many things you thought were impossible to see and experience in computer games are now here".
 According to Next Generation, "Expert gamers may beat the game in only a day or two but, even then, the ride is worth the price of admission."
 AllGame wrote that the game was an impressive showing of the Dreamcast's potential and that it was among the best of the series.
 Edge said its criticisms such as scenery pop-up and instances of poor collision detection are "minor flaws in an otherwise very fine piece of work".
-Arcade and CVG speculated the game could save the Dreamcast, which had not sold well by the end of 1998.
+Arcade and CVG speculated that Sonic Adventure could save the Dreamcast, which had not sold well by the end of 1998.
 CVG also thought it could re-establish Sega as the dominant console manufacturer after the relatively unsuccessful Saturn.

+Post-release

+Sequel

+Although Sonic Adventure was a success, Dreamcast sales struggled to meet Sega's expectations, and the Adventure team was downsized.
+Sega directed a team of 11—significantly smaller than Adventure's team of 120—to begin working on Sonic Adventure 2.
+Adventure 2 made its debut at E3 2000 and was released in June 2001.
+The sequel was designed to be more action-oriented than the slower-paced, story-centric Adventure and to give all the characters equal playtime.
+Sonic Adventure 2 received positive reviews, but prior to its release, Sega announced it would transition from a first-party to a third-party software publisher, in response to the international failures of the Saturn and Dreamcast.